course-details-portlet

 Course content

-Overall, the course provides students with both theoretical and analytical competence and practical tools for working with climate and environmental issues in a broad field of practice, both within and outside academia.
+Overall, the course provides students with both theoretical and analytical competence and practical tools to work with climate and environmental issues in a broad field of practice, both within and outside academia.

 Learning outcome

-* has in-depth knowledge of the sociology's approach to the relationship between human and nature.
+• have in-depth knowledge of the relationship between society and nature.

-* can formulate and analyze sociologically relevant issues about climate, sustainability and the environment, and organize the climate debate within academic discussions.
+• be able to formulate and analyze socially relevant issues about climate, sustainability and the environment, and classify the climate debate within professional discussions.

 Skills - the student shall demonstrate the ability to: